Arghajit47/playwright-pulse/README.md

     ```bash
     npm install
     ```
-3.  **Build the reporter:**
+3.  **Build the reporter:** (Needed if you make changes to the reporter code)
     ```bash
     npm run build:reporter
     ```
 4.  **Run the dashboard in development mode:**
     ```bash
+    # Make sure a sample playwright-pulse-report.json exists in the root
     npm run dev
     ```
-    *(You'll need a sample `playwright-pulse-report.json` in the root for the dashboard to display data).*

 ## Key Files

-*   `src/reporter/playwright-pulse-reporter.ts`: The core Playwright reporter logic.
+*   `src/reporter/playwright-pulse-reporter.ts`: The core Playwright reporter logic (handles sharding).
+*   `src/lib/data-reader.ts`: Server-side logic for reading the JSON report file.
-*   `src/lib/data.ts`: Data fetching logic for the Next.js app (reads the JSON file).
+*   `src/lib/data.ts`: Data fetching functions used by the Next.js dashboard components.
 *   `src/app/`: Contains the Next.js dashboard pages and components.
-*   `playwright-pulse-report.json`: (Generated by the reporter in your test project) The data source for the dashboard.
+*   `playwright-pulse-report.json`: (Generated by the reporter in your specified output directory) The data source for the dashboard, needs to be copied to the dashboard's root.